-- The chart above shows the ultimate claim frequency for all claims per accident quarter - A higher level of uncertainty is associated with the most recent accident quarter, as a larger number of claims are still yet to be reported compared to previous quarters - The gap between the grey and yellow lines illustrates the claims which are expected to have been incurred but have not yet been reported (IBNR) - The observed reduction in 2020Q1 to 2020Q2 and 2021Q3 is due to a reduction in exposure during COVID-19 lockdowns in NSW - Claim frequency for 2022Q1 to 2023Q1 is projected to increase compared to 2021Q4 due to an increase in exposure, but at a level below pre-COVID-19 levels.
-Accident quarters 2023Q2 2023Q3 are expected to return towards claim frequency levels in 2018 and 2019.
+- The chart above shows the ultimate claim frequency for all claims per accident quarter - A higher level of uncertainty is associated with the most recent accident quarter, as a larger number of claims are expected to be incurred but not yet reported (IBNR) compared to previous quarters, illustrated by the gap between the grey and yellow lines - The observed reduction in accident quarters 2020Q1 2020Q2 and 2021Q3 is due to a reduction in exposure during COVID-19 lockdowns in NSW - Claim frequency for 2022Q1 2023Q1 is projected to increase compared to 2021Q4 due to an increase in exposure, but at a level below pre-COVID-19 levels.
+Accident quarters 2023Q2 2023Q4 are expected to return towards claim frequency levels in 2018 and 2019.